jamiedumont/tactically-creative.co.uk/content/casestudy/calummallory.md

 subheader = "Building an out of the ordinary portfolio" originurl = "http://www.calummallory.co.uk" sitelink = "www.calummallory.co.uk"
-heroimage = "/images/qtctc_asset_star-background.jpg"
+heroimage = ""
-heroImgDescription = "Stars"
+heroImgDescription = ""
+summary = "I created a brand to support Calum's fundraising projects and promote him as a climber that's a little different from the rest."

 +++